4bitFox/divergence-meter/README.md

 ### Dependencies:

-If you clone the repo and don't use the releases version you need to add some dependencies into the lib/ folder on the Pico with CircuitPython:
+If you clone the repo and don't use the releases version you need to add some dependencies into the lib/ folder on the Pico with CircuitPython (or use the lib/ folder drom inside the CIRCUITPY.zip):
 - adafruit-circuitpython-connectionmanager
 - adafruit-circuitpython-datetime
 - adafruit-circuitpython-ds3231